 It's important to assign specific roles to team members to ensure everyone knows their responsibilities.
 Consider making a profile to keep everything in order.
 Assign someone to oversee procurement, marketing, event registration, and auction item setup.
 This will help streamline the planning process and ensure that everything is taken care of before the event.

 Determine the procurement process for auction items.
 Consider reaching out to businesses and individuals who may be interested in donating items.
-Make a list of potential items and contact the donors in advance to ensure that the items will be available for the event.
+Make a list of potential auction item ideas such as gift baskets or travel packages and contact the donors in advance to ensure that the items will be available for the event.
 You may also want to consider using auction software to make the procurement process more efficient.

 Set a Budget